-Prior to joining NCFP, Nick served as a Senior Advisor in the J.P.
-Morgan Philanthropy Centre where he provided clients with insights and services to help meet their philanthropic objectives through innovative advice, thought leadership and opportunities for learning and collaboration.
+Prior to joining NCFP, Nick served as a senior advisor in the J.P.
+Morgan Philanthropy Centre where he provided clients with insights and services to help meet their philanthropic objectives through innovative advice, thought leadership, and opportunities for learning and collaboration.

-Nick began his career in the social sector as the Deputy Director of the Children’s Health Forum—a national nonprofit focused on the prevention and eradication of childhood diseases that disproportionately impact underserved communities.
+Nick began his career in the social sector as the deputy director of the Children’s Health Forum—a national nonprofit focused on the prevention and eradication of childhood diseases that disproportionately impact underserved communities.

-Nick received a B.A. from Villanova University and resides in Washington, D.C.
+Nick received a BA from Villanova University and resides in Washington, DC.

 Contributions